 Kate Velasquez-Heller is an environmental lawyer and engineer.
 She advises developers, owners, tenants, corporations and lenders on a wide range of environmental matters, including those related to contaminated property, indoor environmental pollution, regulatory compliance and green building strategies.

-Chambers USA notes that people recognize Kate as a "true asset on complex environmental issues," who is known for her "fantastic technical knowledge."
+Chambers USA notes that people recognize Kate as a "true asset on complex environmental issues," and a "practical and client-focused attorney" known for her "fantastic technical knowledge."

 Kate helps purchasers, prospective tenants, owners and operators of buildings throughout the U.S. in connection with environmental due diligence activities, remediation programs and indoor environmental pollution issues.
 Her experience extends to issues involving indoor air quality, lead paint and asbestos, operations and maintenance programs.
 She also advises clients in connection with regulatory compliance matters and enforcement actions.